c08oprkiua/SMM-Level-Format-Documentation/metadata.md

 # Event Level Metadata

-# Event Level Main Flag
+# Event Level Flag
+This is a flag at `0x17` that indicates that the level is specifically an Event level, if it is 29.

 # Course World Intro Metadata